thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 Yes, this description is applicable for transformations between different number of dimensions as well (e.g. 2D to 3D and vice versa):

-While your observation cannot really say anything about how much scaled up, say, 2-D volumes (areas) are to 3-D volumes, because the comparison here is not meaningful.
+In these cases, it is meaningless to say how much scaled up a chunk of space in 2-D is to another in 3-D, or vice versa.

 *Still, for transformations between spaces of the same dimension - when this comparison is meaningful, a question arises: How much bigger or smaller does the space get?
-In the 1-dimensional case, this factor is simply the number used to multiply.
+In the 1-dimensional case $x \times \alpha = y$, this factor is simply $\alpha$.
 In N-dimensional space, however, how do we get such factor from an N-by-N matrix?*

 You are asking all the right questions!
-The point of Linear Algebra is really studying these transformations inside-out, characterizing them, breaking them apart.
+The point of Linear Algebra is really studying these transformations inside-out, characterizing them, breaking them apart, or undoing them entirely.
 Volume contraction or expansion is just one of these studies.
 The keyword for your question here is *Determinant of a Matrix*.
 But let's take a break here?
 We'll come back with many more interesting findings :)